Published June 27, 2022

 DataRow

-In order to use the IronXL library, we must create a .NET project in Visual Studio.
+To use the IronXL library, we must create a .NET project in Visual Studio.
 You can use any version of Visual Studio, but the latest version is recommended.
 You can create an application like Windows Forms or different project templates, depending on your requirements.
-I will use the Console Application for this tutorial, for the purposes of simplicity.
+I will use the Console Application for this tutorial, for simplicity.

 Next, enter the project name and the location of the project.